marciosferreira/bands_fish/README.md

-## This software is used for tracking he fish in the arenas, detect direction and movement strenght:
+## This software is used for tracking the small fish in the arenas, detect direction and movement strenght:

 -> install "opencv", "pathlib" and "os" modules using conda ou pip.